mitchell-merry/autosplitters/README.md

 A collection of all of my autosplitters and load removers - tools for the speedrunning program LiveSplit.

 ## Other Autosplitters
+I worked on the [Prince of Persia: The Lost Crown autosplitter](https://github.com/LiterallyMetaphorical/LiveSplit.POPTLC) that was used in the [Speedrun.com $10,000 Speedrun Challenge](https://www.speedrun.com/challenges/5e3eoymq-pop_tlc-pit-of-eternal-sands-10-000-speedrun-challenge) for the game.

-Scripts I've worked on outside of this repo:
+Other scripts I've worked on outside of this repo:
 - **In Sound Mind:** https://github.com/ontrigger/ism-autosplitter
 - **My Friendly Neighbourhood:** https://github.com/TheDementedSalad/My-Friendly-Neighborhood-Splitter/tree/main
 - **The Blair Witch Volumes:** https://github.com/MildGothDaddy/Bw_asl